soulwing/tnm4j/README.md

 ```

 Now we can see that when we use `get` to perform a GET operation, the
 return value is an `SnmpResponse`.
-If you check out the the javadoc
+If you check out the javadoc for
 [SnmpResponse](http://soulwing.github.io/tnm4j/maven-site/apidocs/org/soulwing/snmp/SnmpResponse.html)
 you'll see that it has a single method (`get`) that retrieves the result of the
 SNMP operation.
 The response object is patterned after the JDK's `Future`